 High internet usage

-85% people of Australia have internet access and the number of users is increasing at a rate of 1.7%.
-Globally speaking, this is a very high proportion and ensures that ecommerce websites are able to easily reach a large audience.
+85% of people in Australia have internet access and the number of users is increasing at a rate of 1.7%.
+Globally speaking, this is a very high proportion and ensures that e-commerce websites are able to easily reach a large audience.

 Further, the increase of social media use for people of all age groups in Australia has introduced new ways to connect with potential customers.
 The number of social media users in Australia will reach 12.1 million in 2017.

 Currently, there are about 19.4 million mobile phone users in Australia, which again accounts for a large proportion of the total population.
 With more people having regular access to these devices, it is easier for online businesses to find potential buyers.
 This is one of the key factors behind the popularity of e-commerce stores.